 What happens in Vegas … will be shared with very jealous family and friends back home!
 Relax in the lazy river or cool down in the wave pool at our incredible resort.
 Brave the 144′ drop and heartline twist and dive on the Roller Coaster at New York-New York.
 Take in the sites – an erupting volcano at the Mirage, dancing fountains and the world’s largest chocolate fountain at the Bellagio, gondolas at the Venetian, talking statues in the Forum Shops at Caesar’s Palace and more.
 Explore M&M World and dare to ride one of the world’s-highest thrill rides 1,000 feet off the ground as you choose from the Big Shot, Insanity or X-Scream at the Stratosphere.

 Embrace the sculptured canyons, soaring cliffs and dramatic landscapes in Zion National Park.
-Visit Kanab, Utah’s Little Hollywood and star in a real western show before the incredible Chuckwagon Cookout.
+Visit Kanab, Utah’s Little Hollywood.
 The following day, walk through the spectacularly colored hoodoos at Bryce Canyon.
 Roll down the coral-hued sand dunes located beside red sandstone cliffs at the Coral Pink Sand Dunes State Park.
 Continue onto the Grand Canyon, one of the Natural Wonders of the World.

-Enjoy a rugged 4×4 Pink Jeep tour along the Sidewinder trail deep into a gulch within the red rocks of Sedona.
+Enjoy a rugged Pink Jeep tour with the iconic backdrop of Sedona’s famous red-rock formations such as Bell Rock, Chapel Butte or the Rock of Gibraltar.
+See the views from Submarine Rock or Chicken Point and hold on tight as you go around Mushroom Rock and descend down the Road of No Return.
 On our final day, enjoy an incredible brunch at the Cheesecake Factory and back at the resort take advantage of the fitness center, incredible pool or embrace the sunshine before our farewell banquet that celebrates our bonds of friendship.